Content

 BigQuery offers various capabilities for marketers, with three key scenarios to kickstart your strategy:

-Onmichannel Paid Ads Campaign Performance Analysis
+Omnichannel Paid Ads Campaign Performance Analysis

 Consolidate data from various PPC campaigns across different channels to discern the most effective platforms for each campaign.
-With OWOX BI for BigQuery, data from popular platforms like Facebook, Instagram, LinkedIn, TikTok and Bing Ads can be centralized in BigQuery, allowing comprehensive visual reporting of integrated data.
+With OWOX BI for BigQuery, data from popular platforms like Facebook, Instagram, LinkedIn, and TikTok, Bing Ads can be centralized in BigQuery, allowing comprehensive visual reporting of integrated data.
 This centralization leads to smarter budget allocation and enhanced ROI in performance marketing.

 Automate your digital marketing reporting